microsoft/Olive/examples/resnet_ptq_cpu/README.md

 # ResNet optimization with PTQ on CPU
-This folder contains a sample use case of olive to optimize a ResNet model using onnx conversion and onnx dynamic/static quantization tuner.
+This folder contains a sample use case of Olive to optimize a ResNet model using onnx conversion and onnx dynamic/static quantization tuner.

 ## Prerequisites
 ### Prepare data and model